 April 23rd 2012 Healthcare in danger symposium at BMA House, London

-Here are three questions IHPI organisers asked at this symposium:
+IHPI organisers asked three questions at this symposium:

 1. "The proliferation of arms, most originating from the permanent members of the UN Security Council, is without doubt adding to the ferocity and inhumanity of existing conflicts and their effects on defenceless citizens; damaging their health and healthcare.
 Should we not be targeting the unethical trade in arms and inputting to the Arms Control Treaty under discussion at this time."